 Migration steps

-Not for: Skip ZenBusiness if you want privacy by default; Northwest is shaped better for that constraint.
+Not for: Skip ZenBusiness if you want privacy by default on the public filing; Northwest is shaped better for that constraint.

 Strengths